hashicorp/vault/website/source/docs/configuration/index.html.md

 - `pid_file` `(string: "")` - Path to the file in which the Vault server's Process ID (PID) should be stored.

+### High Availability Parameters

+The following parameters are used on backends that support [high availability][high-availability].

+- `api_addr` `(string: "")` - Specifies the address (full URL) to
+  advertise to other Vault servers in the cluster for client redirection.
+This can also be provided via the environment variable `VAULT_API_ADDR`.

+- `cluster_addr` `(string: "")` -  – Specifies the address to advertise to other
+  Vault servers in the cluster for request forwarding.
+This can also be provided via the environment variable `VAULT_CLUSTER_ADDR`.
+This is a full URL, like `api_addr`, but Vault will ignore the scheme (all cluster members always use TLS with a private key/certificate).

+- `disable_clustering` `(bool: false)` – Specifies whether clustering features
+  such as request forwarding are enabled.
+Setting this to true on one Vault node will disable these features _only when that node is the active node_.

 [storage-backend]: /docs/configuration/storage/index.html
 [listener]: /docs/configuration/listener/index.html
+[seal]: /docs/configuration/seal/index.html
+[sealwrapping]: /docs/enterprise/sealwrapping/index.html
 [telemetry]: /docs/configuration/telemetry.html
+[high-availability]: /docs/concepts/ha.html